stephane-martin/skewer/README.md

 -   Listens on TCP, UDP or RELP
 -   Can fetch log messages from Journald (on Linux)
--   Can fetch audit logs from the kernel (on Linux)
+-   Can fetch audit logs from the kernel (on Linux, by Journald)
 -   Configuration can be provided as a configuration file, or optionally fetched from Consul
 -   Can register the TCP and RELP listeners as services in Consul